-… documenting and researching independent art have constituted a complex problem in Central and Eastern Europe for decades.
-Retrospectively seeking and organising sources, along with maintaining and modernising digital platforms, are also often met with fundamental technical, infrastructural and funding difficulties.
-What is the current state of independent art archives, databases and registers in Hungary and internationally, and to what extent are they visible?
+… documenting and researching independent art has constituted a complex problem in Central and Eastern Europe for decades.
+Retrospectively seeking and organising sources, along with the maintaining and modernising digital platforms, are also often fraught with basic technical, infrastructural, and funding difficulties.
+What is the current state of independent art archives, databases, and registers in Hungary and internationally.
+To what extent are they visible?
 Who uses them and for …

 … else entirely?
 These questions are particularly pressing when viewed from the perspective of Eastern Europe, a region historically shaped by its position at the crossroads of Eastern and Western imperial powers, and where universalist claims have often been difficult to articulate.
 In this lecture, Joseph Grim Feinberg will present his current research on forms of borderlands internationalism that have emerged in Eastern European history, responding to the region’s …